Jitesh117/jitesh117.github.io/content/blog/how-I-built-the-brainrotLang-interpreter.md

 tags = ['tech', 'golang', 'brainrot']
 +++

-Last year, when learning about how the LSPs (Language Server Protocol) for different languages work internally, built this [Brainrot LSP](https://github.com/Jitesh117/brainrot-lsp), which was a Language Server for brainrot slangs which can be integrated to your neovim config.
+Last year, when learning about how the LSPs (Language Server Protocol) for different languages work internally, I built this [Brainrot LSP](https://github.com/Jitesh117/brainrot-lsp), which was a Language Server for brainrot slangs which can be integrated to your neovim config.

 And for some reason, now I want to expand on that idea.
 So I decided to build a full-fledged Brainrot Programming Language Suite!